Mortgage for a Concessionary Purchase

 - Majority of lenders will require 5% deposit from client’s own funds

 - There are however some lenders who don’t require any deposit

 - Tenants must have lived in the property over 12 months

 Do I pay stamp duty on a concessionary purchase?

 Yes, stamp duty is payable the same as any other property purchase (if applicable to you).
 There are no benefits to purchasing a property under value as the stamp duty is calculated on the sales prices and not mortgage amount.
 The stamp duty calculator here will have all the up to date information.

-The expert advisors we work with have experience in dealing with all aspects of concessionary purchase mortgages, and crucially use the whole of the market to access the best deals available.
+The expert brokers we work with have experience in dealing with all aspects of concessionary purchase mortgages, and importantly using the whole of the market to access the very best deals available.